 Trading Paints adds custom car liveries to iRacing.
-Design your own cars or race with paint schemes shared from painters in the community.
+Design your own cars or race with pre-made paint schemes shared from other painters.

 Tips for success in the Trading Paints Showroom